deconf/Analytics-Insights/readme.txt

 Google Analytics reports, in real-time, on your dashboard screen:

 - displays the total number of visitors in real-time
-- real-time statistics about your acquisition channels
+- real-time reports about your acquisition channels
 - per page real-time reports with traffic sources details

 = Google Analytics Reports =

-The reports you need, in your dashboard, in your Posts and Pages List, and on site's frontend:
+The analytics reports you need, in your dashboard, in your All Posts and All Pages screens, and on site's frontend:

 - you can access all websites statistics in a single widget (websites within same Google Account)
 - option to choose a default color for your charts, graphs and maps